CoderJae777/GohYIShen_TASoln_Switcheo/README.md

 After running npm start, access the web app in your browser.

 ### Navigation Bar

-App title
+#### WebApp title

+#### "Exchange" button
+1. Upon clicking, it redirects users to token exchange page
+2. Users can use the drop down to select the token they wish to exchange to
+3. Users can also key in the amount they wish to exchange
+4. Both information will be reflected in the confirmation portion

+#### "Send" button (work in progress)
+1. Upon clicking, it redirects users to a send token page

+#### "Buy" button (work in progress)
+1. Upon clicking, it redirects users to a buy token page

+#### "About Me" button
+1. Upon clicking, an alert will pop up that informs users that we are redirecting to another page (My LinkedIn hahaha)

+#### "Token Details" button

-"About Me" button that links to my LinkedIn (haha) "View Token Prices" button to display token data from the JSON server.
+1. Upon clicking, it redirects users to another page that displays all the token data from the JSON file

 ### Currency Exchange Form

+1. Dropdown for token for Sell and Buy
-Each token is displayed with its price in USD in the select dropdown Selected tokens will be displayed below for confirmation "Exchange" button triggers a "Exchanged Successful!" alert
+2. Selected tokens will be displayed below for confirmation
+3. "Exchange" button triggers a "Exchanged Successful!" alert upon click

 # Problem 3